 The RECOUP Plastics Assembly | Solutions for a Circular Economy

-Join leaders from across the plastics value chain to to address the regulatory, environmental, and market pressures shaping the future of plastics.
+Join leaders from across the plastics value chain to address the regulatory, environmental, and market pressures shaping the future of plastics.
 View the full agenda

 ✔ Practical insights